20jasper/blind-coding/README.md

-Code CSS for a restuarant website without looking at the browser
+Code CSS for a restuarant website without looking at the browser or googling